DBCDK/mconv/README.md

                          eg. LATIN-1, DANMARC2, MARC-8, UTF-8, and more.
                          Defaults to UTF-8.
   -p, --include-whitespace-padding
-                         Pad subfields with whitespace in line format output (MARC21 only).
+                         Pad subfields with whitespace in line format output.
   -V, --version          Print version information and exit.
 ```